emqx/emqx/apps/emqx_durable_storage/README.md

    The consumer of the messages can replay the stream using an _iterator_.

+## Saving messages to the durable storage

+`emqx_ds` provides `store_batch/3` function that saves a list of MQTT messages to the durable storage.

 ## Message replay

 All the API functions in EMQX DS are batch-oriented.